Death of Mahsa Amini: Protests

 An ongoing series of protests and civil unrest against the government of Iran began in Tehran on 16 September 2022 as a reaction to the death of Amini that day following police custody, after she was arrested by the Guidance Patrol for wearing an "improper" hijab—in violation of Iran's mandatory hijab law—while visiting Tehran from Saqqez.
 According to eyewitnesses, Amini was severely beaten by Guidance Patrol officers—an assertion denied by Iranian authorities.

 The protests began hours after Amini's death, starting at the hospital in Tehran where she was treated and quickly spreading to other parts of the country, first to Amini's hometown of Saqqez and other cities in the Kurdistan Province, including Sanandaj, Divandarreh, Baneh, and Bijar.
 In response to these demonstrations, beginning around 19 September the Iranian government implemented regional shutdowns of Internet access.
 As protests grew, a widespread Internet blackout was imposed along with nationwide restrictions on social media.
 In response to the protests, people held demonstrations in support of the government across several cities in Iran, in an attempt to counter the protests.
 The Iranian government has referred to these counter-protests as "spontaneous".
 The pro-government protesters called for the anti-government protesters to be executed, and have referred to them as "Israel's soldiers", whilst shouting "Death to America" and "Death to Israel", reflecting Iran's clerical rulers' usual narrative of putting the blame of the unrest on foreign countries.
 On 3 October, in his first statement since the outbreak of the protests, Supreme Leader Ayatollah Ali Khamenei dismissed the widespread unrest as "riots", and likewise tried to cast it as a foreign plot.

 The inscription on Amini's tombstone reads in Kurdish:

-Some sources use "rallying call" or "symbol" rather than "code" when translating the epitaph.
+Some sources use "rallying call" rather than "symbol" when translating the epitaph.

 According to Iran Human Rights, as of 8 October 2022 at least 185 people have been killed as a result of the government's intervention in the protests, involving tear gas and live rounds, making the protests the deadliest since the 2019–2020 protests that resulted in more than 1,500 fatalities.
 The government's response to the protests has largely been condemned, and the United States Department of the Treasury has sanctioned the Guidance Patrol and several high-ranking Iranian officials.

-On the streets

 On 17 September, hours after Amini died, demonstrators gathered outside Kasra Hospital in Tehran, where Amini had been treated.
 Human rights groups reported that security forces deployed pepper spray against protesters and that several were arrested.
 Then a series of protests broke out over Amini's death, including in Saqqez, her hometown.
 Some shouted "death to the dictator", and Kurdish feminist slogans such as "woman, life, freedom".

 A spokesperson for Hengaw, a Kurdish human rights group, stated that "the security institutions forced the Amini family to hold the funeral without any ceremony to prevent tensions."